-31. DOCUMENTATION:
+35. DOCUMENTATION

-31.1 STAGE 2A SUBMISSIONS:
+35.1 STAGE 2A SUBMISSIONS

-Section 2.6 and associated appendices of the DoES Design Team Procedures for Stage 2a Reports (August 2012) sets out the requirements for the Building Services Consulting Engineer's Stage 2a Report.

-The following information must be included in the report:

-- A schedule of light fittings - A detailed account of the actual lighting controls being specified on the project including settings on detectors e.g. lux levels, sensitivity levels and time lag, together with a detailed account of how these will operate - A detailed account of the wiring requirements including type and size of cables for the various elements of the electrical installation

-- A detailed account of the control strategy, including schematic drawings, outlining the proposed method of control and operation of all of the proposed services, in particular with respect to the heating and lighting services - A detailed account of the Energy Monitoring System as well as specific information on the equipment and associated controls being specified - Estimated Electrical Load calculation, diversity to be applied to each load type, estimated maximum demand and MIC - The ratings of all boilers - The schedule of the radiators - The sizes of all mains water and rain water storage tanks in the roof space and the underground rain water storage tank

-The following information should also be included on the drawings:

-- Legends of the symbols on all individual drawings - Manual switching arrangements for light fittings in individual rooms - An indication of the layout of the lighting and socket circuits - The sizes of all MCB boards and sub-main cables - The locations of the boiler flues - Pipes sizes of the various heating circuits and of the HWS & CWS
+- (a) Section 2.6 Stage 2a Reports and associated appendices in the DoES Design Team Procedures for Stage 2a Reports (April 2012) sets out the requirements for the Building Services Consulting Engineer's Stage 2a Report. - (b) Sufficient information to fully explain the developed design must be included in the detailed descriptions of the various elements of the proposed M&E services outlined in the Stage 2a report.
+It is not acceptable to say that a particular element will be incompliance with the relevant TGD. - (c) The following information must also be included in the report: - A schedule of light fittings - A detailed account of the actual lighting controls being specified on the project including settings on detectors e.g. lux levels, sensitivity levels and time lag, together with a detailed account of how these will operate - A detailed account of the wiring requirements including type and size of cables for the various elements of the electrical installation - A detailed account of the control strategy, including schematic drawings, outlining the proposed method of control and operation of all of the proposed services, in particular with respect to the heating and lighting services - A detailed account of the Energy Monitoring System as well as specific information on the equipment and associated controls being specified - Estimated Electrical Load calculation, diversity to be applied to each load type, estimated maximum demand and MIC - Ratings of all boilers - A schedule of the radiators - Sizes of all mains water and rain water storage tanks in the roof space and the underground rain water storage tank - (d) The following information should also be included on the drawings: - Legends of the symbols on all individual drawings - Manual switching arrangements for light fittings in individual rooms - An indication of the layout of the lighting and socket circuits - Sizes of all MCB boards and sub-main cables - Locations of the boiler flues - Pipes sizes of the various heating circuits and of the HWS & CWS

-The following drawings as outlined in the appendices to Section 2.6 shall also be included:

-- Drawings to not less than 1:100 scale indicating the heating services, hot and cold water, ventilation services, soil and waste services (above ground), lighting and general electrical services including ICT.
+- (e) The following drawings as outlined in the DoES Design Team Procedures for Stage 2a Reports (April 2012) Section 2.6 appendices shall also be included: - Drawings to not less than 1:100 scale indicating the heating services, hot and cold water, ventilation services, soil and waste services (above ground), lighting and general electrical services including ICT.
 The proposed ceiling finishes shall be indicated by way of a symbol on each room and an explanatory legend on all layout drawings.
 Equipment positions and associated services routes shall be indicated.
 Primary services distribution sizes should be detailed. - Sections (2 minimum) to 1:50 scale (through the full building) in the most heavily serviced areas.
 These sections should include all of the M&E services distributions i.e. both primary and secondary and all equipment relative to the areas indicated, along with the ceiling tile type, service ducts and access to same.
 The interaction between the building form, the structure and the services must be clearly shown - Schematic layouts including controls for the heating, hot and cold water, gas, main power distribution and ventilation services including ventilation fans and ducts from fume cupboards (where applicable). - A services distribution drawing indicating the proposed services distribution strategy/zones as developed from Stage 1

-31.2 TENDER DOCUMENTS:
+35.2 TENDER DOCUMENTS

-31.2.1 PRELIMINARIES:
+35.2.1 Preliminaries

-The Building Services Consulting Engineer should not include Preliminaries in detailed breakdowns of M&E costs for inclusion in the Summary of Tender.
+(a) The Building Services Consulting Engineer should not include Preliminaries in detailed breakdowns of M&E costs for inclusion in the Summary of Tender.
 He shall liaise with the Design Team Quantity Surveyor and ensure that these are addressed elsewhere in the tender documents.

-31.2.2 TRIPLE E REGISTER:
+35.2.2 Triple E Register